RemyBlr/dai-pw-4-bleuer-graf-lopez-sottile/README.md

 work in 2 parts.
 The first part was to create the API based on [this practical work](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/21-http-and-curl), Calvin and Rémy worked on it.
 The second part was to setup the virtual machine and configure the docker created with the api to connect to the Traefik proxy so it can be accessed from the internet, based on
 [this practical work](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/22-web-infrastructures)
-, Alan, Esteban and Calvin worked on this part.
+, Alan and Esteban worked on this part.
-And lastly, Esteban and Rémy worked on the documentation.

 ---
 ## Getting Started